rejackson73/remarks/Nomad/nomad_concepts_arch.md

 This slide deck focuses on the concepts and architecture of Nomad.
 Therefore the audience should have some basic understanding of the Nomad applications.

 ---
-name:  High level Nomad Review
+name:  What Is Nomad
-# Nomad Review
+# What is Nomad
-Let's review a few high level concepts about Nomad:
 .smaller[
-* Nomad is a flexible, lightweight, performance, easy to use orchestrator
+* A flexible, lightweight, high performing, easy to use orchestrator
-* Nomad is used to deploy and manage containers and legacy applications simultaneously
+* Used to deploy and manage containers and legacy applications simultaneously
-* Nomad works across data centers and cloud platforms, providing universal scheduling
+* Works across data centers and cloud platforms, providing universal scheduling
-* Nomad manages services, batch functions, as well as global system services ]
+* Manages services, batch functions, as well as global system services ]

 ???